hatsuboshi-app/frontend/README.md

 This app uses [GitHub Actions](https://github.com/features/actions) to automatically run CI/CD pipelines for deployment.

-- The `main` branch automatically deploys to the production environment (https://hatsuboshi.app) on every push.
+- The `main` branch automatically deploys to the production environment ([`https://hatsuboshi.app`](https://hatsuboshi.app)).
-- The `dev` branch automatically deploys to the development environment (https://dev.hatsuboshi.app) on every push.
+- The `dev` branch automatically deploys to the development environment ([`https://dev.hatsuboshi.app`](https://dev.hatsuboshi.app)).
-- For every other branch, a development preview deployment is automatically ran on every push.
+- For every other branch, a development preview deployment is deployed on every push.

 ## Contributing